 OUR VISION: The globalization of safe neurosurgery through simulation.

-The Neurosurgical Simulation Research and Training Centre opened on September 10, 2010 at the Montreal Neurological Institute and Hospital.
+The Neurosurgical Simulation and Artificial Intelligence Learning Centre opened on September 10, 2010 at the Montreal Neurological Institute and Hospital.
 Lead by Dr. Rolando Del Maestro and his team of dedicated researchers, the centre is making significant progress in moving VR simulation into the world’s operating rooms.

 We use the interdisciplinary input from a network of neurosurgeons, engineers, programmers…etc to validate realistic surgical scenarios.
 Our collaboration with the Life Sciences Division at the National Research Council of Canada (NRC) resulted in the development of and publication of the NeuroVR simulation platform.
 We have also included other surgical specialties in our program with the AO Foundation, including Otolaryngology (Head & Neck Surgery) and Orthopedics & Spine surgery.